TheMarex/ba-thesis/text/4_stabilizer.md

 Disturbances of the environment:
   ~ The models pattern generators use, make some assumptions about the environment they operate in.
     Most prominently the 3D-LIMP assumes the floor is completely flat and has no slope.
-    Also we assume we can navigate without colliding with other object.
+    Also we assume we can navigate without colliding with other objects.
-    Any environment that deviates from this assumption can be seen as a disturbance.
+    Any environment that deviates from these assumptions can be seen as a disturbance.

 Disturbances due to simulation errors:
   ~ Physical simulations often make a trade-off between speed and simulation accuracy.